DOI-USGS/gems-tools-arcmap/README.md

 Once unzipped, you have three options for using the toolbox in ArcMap:

-1. Browse to `gems-toolbox` in the ArcCatalog window under Folder Connections everytime you need it.
+1. Browse to `gems-toolbox` in the ArcCatalog window under Folder Connections every time you need it.
 2. Configure the ArcToolbox window so that it is listed there:
     * Start ArcCatalog or ArcMap
     * open the ArcToolbox window